LineSophie/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Modifications

-The original data sets was modified by:
+The original data set was modified by:

 1. Merging the training and the test sets to create one data set
 2. Extracting only the measurements on the mean and standard deviation for each measurement